andresporras3423/ror-social-scaffold/README.md

 - friendship belongs to two users identified by user_id and friend_id
 - user has many created invitations and many pending invitations received
 - add methods in user to get friends and pending invitations
+- the user can see and accept or reject invitations
+- the user can post, can comment and like post
+- the user can invite friends
+- in timeline the user can see his post and the posts of their friends

 # How to run this project